Heavy-Vehicle-Networking-At-U-Tulsa/can-man-in-the-middle/README.md

 password: temppwd

 It may be helpful to connect to the Internet through Ethernet.
 Once the Ethernet is plugged in, you can check an IP address through the USB connection using `ifconfig`.
-Look for the IP address for eth0
+Look for the IP address for eth0.

 BBone Black Wireless has not been tested yet.

+### Enabling relays on Boot
+`cd /etc/`

+`sudo nano rc.local`

+Copy the rc.local file contents into this editor.

+`sudo chmod 755 rc.local`

+`sudo sh rc.local` should produce a series of relay clicks and leave the LED on.

 ### Setting up CAN